 Alberta Health Services wants to engage with and respectfully listen to patients and families.
 Having these meaningful conversations helps us practice what we value and increases our health system’s safety transparency and accountability to Albertans.

-If you would like to learn more about the Provincial Patient and Family Advisory Council, contact us at:
+If you would like to learn more about the Provincial Patient and Family Advisory Council, or review one of the Annual Reports, contact us at: